 Residents will rotate in two month blocks of instruction, scheduled as follows:

 The November-December rotation will open if there if there are two or more acceptable applicants for that rotation.

-Interested residents should submit a current curriculum vitae, a brief (1-2 paragraph) statement of interest describing why they would like to pursue the elective and any special occupational medicine interests and a letter of good standing from their residency program director to: Kathleen Fagan, MD; U.S. Department of Labor; OSHA; Room N3653; 200 Constitution Avenue, NW; Washington, DC 20210.
+Interested residents should submit a current curriculum vitae, a brief (1-2 paragraph) statement of interest describing why they would like to pursue the elective and any special occupational medicine interests and a letter of good standing from their residency program director by e-mail, fax, or US Postal Service Mail to: Richard J. Thomas, MD; U.S. Department of Labor; OSHA; Room N3653; 200 Constitution Avenue, NW; Washington, DC 20210.

 Notification of acceptance